 This tip sucks!
 And it was and still is so hard for me to accept.
 Even though I have now been to our nation’s capital 3 times, I still have not seen all of the monuments on my bucket list.

-Every time we go somewhere, I want to do and see as much as possible.
+Every time we go somewhere, I want to see and do as much as humanly possible.
 We typically don’t return to the same destination twice during our travels, so it makes sense to me to do it all while we can.

 However, Washington is not a city where you can do that…especially in a weekend.
 Ideally, I would try to spend at least 5 days in D.C.
 Even then, you still might not get to everything on your list.

-My best advice is to make a list of the things that you want to see and prioritize what you want to see them most.
-Make sure to see your priorities first and everything else after the high priority places are out of the way.
+My best advice is to make a list of the things that you want to see and prioritize what you want to see the most.
+Make sure to see the high priority items first and everything else afterwards.

 You might also have to accept that you may not get to see one of the major attractions due to circumstances outside of your control.
 For instance, we weren’t allowed in the Washington Monument due to elevator and security updates that have kept it closed to the public since 2016.
 We also didn’t get to see the Jefferson Memorial due to roof replacement that won’t be complete until May of 2020.